GoogleCloudPlatform/podcast/site/content/post/episode-39-php-with-terry-ryan-and-brent-shaffer/index.md

-This week, [Terry Ryan](https://twitter.com/tpryan) and [Brent Shaffer](https://twitter.com/bshaffer) join [Francesc](https://twitter.com/francesc) and guest host [Chris Broadfoot](https://twitter.com/broady) to talk all about PHP on Google Cloud Platform
+This week, [Terry Ryan](https://twitter.com/tpryan) and [Brent Shaffer](https://twitter.com/bshaffer) join [Francesc](https://twitter.com/francesc) and guest host [Chris Broadfoot](https://twitter.com/broady) to talk all about PHP on Google Cloud

 <!--more-->

 ##### About Terry

-[Terry Ryan](https://twitter.com/tpryan) is a Developer Advocate for the Google Cloud Platform team.
+[Terry Ryan](https://twitter.com/tpryan) is a Developer Advocate for the Google Cloud team.
 He has 15 years of experience working with the web - both front end and back.
-He is passionate about web standards and wants to bring web developers to the Google Cloud Platform.
+He is passionate about web standards and wants to bring web developers to the Google Cloud.
 Before Google, he worked for Adobe and the Wharton School of Business.

 He also wrote Driving Technical Change for Pragmatic Bookshelf, a book that arms technology professionals with